 Hold the alcohol, keep the flavour

 Thankfully, abstinence doesn’t require sacrificing your taste for a good drink.
 Our palates have all evolved and become more discerning, after all.
 When looking for a sans substitute, we want some sort of similarity with the original product we’re initially drawn to, because taste is a big part of the appeal to beer, wine or cocktails.
 They ignite our taste buds and keep us guessing on specific aromas and flavours.
-That’s actually one of the many challenges of the alcohol-free industry: how do you stay true to the expected profile?
+That’s actually one of the many challenges of low-alcohol content: how do you stay true to the expected profile?

 The alcohol "sensation"